 Even if you choose to pay for your dental services out of pocket, there are ways to make the cost more affordable.
 Many dentists now offer payment and financing options for qualified patients.
 For example, CareCredit provides financing for dental and medical services and is accepted nationwide by more than 200,000 health and wellness providers and facilities.
 Medical credit providers typically provide short-term financing of up to 24 months for small balances.
-In some cases, it may be possible to get financing with no interest as long as you pay the full balance by the end of the promotional period.
 Some companies even offer financing periods as long as 60 months for larger balances.
 Of course, the financing company will review your credit to make sure that you qualify.
 Interest rates can also be rather steep at 15% to 20%.

 Senior organizations, such as AARP, can also provide you with information on everything from discounts on professional services to special rates for various types of insurance.
 If you’re looking for options for senior dental care, give us a call today.